-- Bringing their special skills to the classroom.
+- Bring special skills to the classroom.
 Parents and family members can share these skills through a natural teaching style.
-Examples of some skills include baking, cooking, gardening, sewing, simple woodworking, drama, dance, music and sports.
+Some skills include baking, cooking, gardening, sewing, simple woodworking, drama, dance, music, and sports.

-- Making learning materials for use in the classroom, such as helping to make cultural items or helping to decorate classroom spaces with traditional objects.
+- Make learning materials for classroom use, like cultural items, or decorate classroom spaces with traditional objects.

-- Accompanying the children on field trips or during land-based activities
+- Accompany learners on field trips or land-based activities.

-- Telling stories to the children, in particular, stories of their own family background
+- Tell stories to learners, in particular, stories about their family background.

-- Holding workshops where family members and staff together design and create a cultural place for the children to reinforce and rekindle First Nations, Métis and Inuit traditions.
+- Hold workshops where family members and staff design and create a cultural place for learners to reinforce and rekindle First Nations, Métis and Inuit traditions.